 In 2018, we introduced a new value-based contract for small medical practices.
 The contract allows medical groups with as few as 1,500 Blue Cross patients to earn rewards for delivering high-quality, affordable care.
 Firefly, a Wellesley primary care practice, became the first small medical practice in the state to take advantage of the new contract.
 Click here to learn more about this innovative expansion of the AQC.

 Also in 2018, we launched a first-of-its-kind pilot program with South Shore Health System that moves private health plan reimbursement for hospitals away from the volume of care they provide patients to the value of care they provide.
-This program is an important complement to the AQC arrangement we have with most physicians.
-Under the program, the financial reward system for South Shore is be tied to its success in working with physician groups in its immediate geographic area — even those affiliated with a different hospital — to provide high-quality, cost-effective care, making the hospital a stewards of care in its community.
-Click here to learn more about this program.
+This program is an important complement to the AQC arrangement we have with most physicians in our state.
+Under the program, the financial reward system for South Shore is tied to its success in working with physician groups in the system’s immediate geographic area — even those affiliated with different hospitals — to provide high-quality, cost-effective care, making the hospital a steward of care in its community.